alinush/alinush.github.io/_posts/2025-10-29-groth16-and-aptos-keyless.md

 ## Engineering roadmap

-There's several things that, if we, spend effort on they are likely to be fruitful no matter what research direction we take:
+There's several things that, if we spend effort on, they are likely to be fruitful no matter what research direction we take:

  1. Reducing circuit size from 1.5M to 1M
  1. Registration-based, monetarily-incentivized, curve-agnostic, on-chain powers-of-$\tau$ and Groth16 setups